I must study Politicks and War that my sons may have liberty to study Mathematicks and Philosophy.

 MORE INFORMATIONThe long abstract with preliminary results is HERE.SLIDES AND PRESENTATION VIDEOUpon request.

 Fiscal Decentralization, Historical Legacy and Economic Performance: Empirical Evidence from Coastal Prefectures in China, 2010-2015

 MORE INFORMATIONThe preliminary version of this article, as an MSc dissertation, was awarded Distinction (70/100) by the Department of Government, London School of Economics.

 EH207.
-The Making of an Economic Superpower: China since 1850This is a second-year undergraduate course about the economic performance in political and social contexts for modern and contemporary China from the 1850s to the 2020s.
+The Making of an Economic Superpower: China since 1850This is a second-year undergraduate course about the economic performance in political and social contexts for modern and contemporary China from 1850 to 2020.

 LENT TERM WEEK 10 CASE STUDYCOVID-19 in ChinaSuggestive Keys:https://drive.google.com/file/d/1sPYFBM8IhQOuianrvdkR7nS0R7sp6UBM/view?usp=sharingNote: You can download the updated problem set on Moodle.
 1. In the original version, Q26D has a typo; 2. the figure for Q30 is replaced with a more accurate one.